soepic1/database-war-stories/README.md

 - [Eliminating a 150M-Row Database Backlog Using Pure Metadata Operations](case-studies/01-partition-switch-migration.md) — how a silent, compounding archival failure grew to 159M unarchived rows on a production payment-switch database, and how I engineered a novel technique to clear the entire backlog in minutes instead of hours, with zero downtime.
 - [Building a Self-Healing AWS DMS Replication Pipeline](case-studies/02-dms-self-healing-pipeline.md) — how I eliminated 95% of manual intervention on cross-cloud replication failures with a serverless, stability-aware self-healing system.
 - [Building Production Database Observability From Scratch](case-studies/03-production-database-observability.md) — how I turned a database with almost no structured visibility into one with real lock-contention detection and per-query performance baselines, using nothing but MySQL's own Performance Schema.
-- [A Traffic-Light Dashboard for "Is the Database OK Right Now?"](case-studies/05-traffic-light-health-dashboard.md) - how i implemented a simple dashboard for the SRE to know if the database is fine at the moment.
+- [A Traffic-Light Dashboard for "Is the Database OK Right Now?"](case-studies/05-traffic-light-health-dashboard.md) - how I implemented a simple dashboard for the SRE to know if the database is fine at the moment.
 - More coming soon.

 ## Reusable Scripts